viur-framework/logics/README.md

 # FEATURES #

-- Provides the classes `logics.viurLogicsParser` as the parser, `logics.viurLogicsExecutor` as the interpreter, and `logics.viurLogicsJS` as the JavaScript compiler
+- Provides the classes `logics.Parser` as the parser, `logics.Interpreter` as the interpreter, and `logics.JSCompiler` as the JavaScript compiler
 - Logical operators `=`, `!=`, `<=`, `>=`, `in`, `not`, `not in`
 - Inline `<expression> if <condition> else <expression>`
 - Basic arithmetics `+`, `-`, `*`, `/`
 - Data types `bool`, `int`, `float`, `str`, `[list]`
-- Some dynamically extendable build-in functions, like `upper()`, `lower()`, `str()`, `int()`, `float()`, `len()`
+- Some dynamically extendible build-in functions, like `upper()`, `lower()`, `str()`, `int()`, `float()`, `len()`

 # EXAMPLES #